braze-inc/braze-docs/_docs/_home/getting_started/setting_up_your_environment.md

 # Setting up your environment

 > Learn how to set up your local environment, so you can make complex or multi-document changes to Braze Docs.
-Optionally, for small single-document changes, you can [make changes directly in GitHub]({{site.baseurl}}/home/getting_started/your_first_contribution/?tab=github).
+After it's set up, you'll be able to [build the docs locally]({{site.baseurl}}/home/getting_started/building_the_docs_locally/) and review your work an offline site preview.

 {% alert tip %}
-You only need to set up your environment once.
-After it's set up, you'll be able to [build the docs locally]() anytime.
+You only need to set up your environment a single time.
 {% endalert %}

 ## Prerequisites